🔍 공개 퀴즈 검색

 1. Being aggressive or forceful

-2. Avoiding strong points or difficult arguments
+2. Avoiding strong points or arguments

-3. Making weak arguments or ineffective claims
+3. Making weak arguments intentionally

 4. Presenting strongest version of opposition to address ✓